bwilli3601/HTML_CSS_JavaScript/README.md

 In these lessons, you will learn how to work with the audio and video elements.

 * What Are the Roles of the HTML Audio and Video Elements, and How Do They Work?

+## LAB- Build an HTML Audio and Video Player (AV_player.html)

+In this lab, you will build an HTML audio and video player using the video and audio elements with controls and source attributes.

+* Build an HTML Audio and Video Player